greenkeeperio/website/README.md

 ### Running it locally

-To run the server with livereload:
+To run the server with livereload/browsersync:

 ```
 npm run server
 ```

+⚠️ Note that browsersync causes a flash of unstyled content when refreshing, this is something weird with Typekit, which is where we get Futura from.
+You can ignore this as it only happens in dev.

-To compile the site into `www/` for looking at the output or serving that statically:
+To compile the site into `www/` for looking at the output or serving that statically (without the FOUC, for example):

 ```
 npm run build